Something went wrong

 Select pregnancy-related serious adverse events in pregnant individuals occurring at any time following vaccination1†

-Most SAEs were related to pregnancy complications and occurred more than 1 month after vaccination1ReferencesIncludes all SAEs from vaccination to 6 months post-delivery (up to approximately 10 months, depending on the gestational age at the time of vaccination).
-Eclampsia occurred in 5 participants (3 in the ABRYSVO group and 2 in the placebo group) and HELLP syndrome occurred in 5 participants (2 in the ABRYSVO group and 3 in the placebo group).1There was 1 maternal death in the ABRYSVO group due to postpartum hemorrhage that was not likely to be associated with vaccination.1A total of 18 intrauterine deaths were reported for the index pregnancy: 10 intrauterine deaths in the ABRYSVO group (0.3%) and 8 intrauterine deaths in the placebo group (0.2%).
-The intrauterine deaths represented various clinical conditions and presentations resulting in fetal demise without clear evidence of a common pathophysiology.1CI=confidence interval; HELLP=hemolysis, elevated liver enzymes, and low platelets; RSV=respiratory syncytial virus; SAE=serious adverse event.
+While the results of this observational study suggest an increased risk of GBS during the 42 days following ABRYSVO, available evidence is insufficient to establish a causal relationship.1ReferencesIncludes all SAEs from vaccination to 6 months post-delivery (up to approximately 10 months, depending on the gestational age at the time of vaccination).
+HELLP syndrome occurred in 5 participants (2 in the ABRYSVO group and 3 in the placebo group).1There was 1 maternal death in the ABRYSVO group due to postpartum hemorrhage that was not likely to be associated with vaccination.1A total of 19 intrauterine deaths were reported for the index pregnancy: 10 intrauterine deaths in the ABRYSVO group (0.3%) and 9 intrauterine deaths in the placebo group (0.2%).
+The intrauterine deaths represented various clinical conditions and presentations resulting in fetal demise without clear evidence of a common pathophysiology.1CI=confidence interval; CMS=Centers for Medicare and Medicaid Services; FDA=U.S. Food and Drug Administration; HELLP=hemolysis, elevated liver enzymes, and low platelets; RSV=respiratory syncytial virus; SAE=serious adverse event.

 • Available data are insufficient to establish or exclude a causal relationship between preterm birth and ABRYSVO1